applegrew/django-paypal/README.md

 Note
 ----

 This is a fork of `dcramer/django-paypal`.
-This contains few of the fixes which are currently (as of 16Mar12) in the Pull Request of dcramer.
-I felt they were quite good changes, so did not wait and created my own version, topped with some of my own fixes.
+This contains few of the fixes which are currently (as of 16Mar12) in the Pull Request queue of dcramer.
+I felt they were quite good changes, so I did not wait and created my own version; topped with some of my own fixes.

 About
 -----